My Portorož Tips

 Another great scenic cycling route is towards 700-year-old Saltpans in Sečovlje.
 This route is a bit longer, but the final destination is really worth it, as once in Sečovlje, I always visit the spa Lepa Vida, where I can relax and recharge with their massages and treatments.

 My Portorož tips

-by Marcel Bešter, Assist.
-Food & Beverage Manager at Hotel Kempinski Palace Portorož
+by Daniel Frahry, Food & Beverage Coordinator at Hotel Kempinski Palace Portorož

 Among my dearest free pleasures is the desire to indulge in the pleasures of excellent cuisine and wine tastings.
 This is probably the reason why I have chosen the job title of Assist.
 Food & Beverage Manager!

 Slovenian and Istrian enogastronomy is definitely among the world’s best and, what is even better, it is not known by a mass of individuals, which is why it is the perfect way to treat yourself to a stress-free evening with friends.
 It truly is a hidden gem.